Multireference Density Functional Theory for Describing Ground and Excited States with Renormalized Singles

 We implemented the ppTDA@DFA approach and the ppTDA@RS-DFA approach in the QM4D quantum chemistry package\cite{qm4d} and applied the method to calculate single bond dissociations, double bond rotations and excitation energies of molecular systems.
 For the single bond dissociation, the cc-pVTZ basis set\cite{dunningGaussianBasisSets1989} was used for LiH, BH and $\text{CH}^{+}$, while the cc-pVDZ basis set\cite{dunningGaussianBasisSets1989} was used for $\text{C}_{2}\text{H}_{6}$ considering the computational cost.
 In the dissociation of $\text{C}_{2}\text{H}_{6}$, the C-C bond was stretched.
 The equilibrium geometry of $\text{C}_{2}\text{H}_{6}$ was taken from Ref.\citenum{liDrivenSimilarityRenormalization2017}.
-In ppTDA@DFA, ppTDA@RS-DFA, CCSD calculations, the total energies at the bond length 5.0Å, 6.0Å, 4.0Å, 5.0A were set as zero for LiH, BH, $\text{CH}^{+}$, $\text{C}_{2}\text{H}_{4}$ respectively.
-In KS-DFT calculations, the total energies of the doublet Li atom and the doublet H atom, the doublet B atom and the doublet H atom, the doublet $\text{C}^{+}$ cation and the doublet H atom, two double C$\text{H}_{3}^{+}$ cations were set as zero for LiH, BH, $\text{CH}^{+}$, and $\text{C}_{2}\text{H}_{6}$, respectively.
+In ppTDA@DFA, ppTDA@RS-DFA, CCSD calculations, the total energies at the bond length 5.0Å, 6.0Å, 4.0Å, 5.0Å were set as zero for LiH, BH, $\text{CH}^{+}$, $\text{C}_{2}\text{H}_{4}$ respectively.
+In KS-DFT calculations, the total energies of the doublet Li atom and the doublet H atom, the doublet B atom and the doublet H atom, the doublet $\text{C}^{+}$ cation and the doublet H atom, two double C$\text{H}_{3}$ doublets were set as zero for LiH, BH, $\text{CH}^{+}$, and $\text{C}_{2}\text{H}_{6}$, respectively.
+The reference for LiH was taken from Ref.\citenum{liAccurateDeterminationRovibrational2003}, for BH was taken from Ref.\citenum{abramsAssessmentAccuracyMultireference2003}, for CH$^{+}$ was taken from Ref.\citenum{biglariInitioPotentialEnergy2014}, for $\text{C}_{2}\text{H}_{6}$ was taken from Ref.\citenum{liDrivenSimilarityRenormalization2017}.
 For the double bond rotation of $\text{C}_{2}\text{H}_{4}$, the cc-pVTZ basis set was used.
 Geometries of $\text{C}_{2}\text{H}_{4}$ were taken from Ref.\citenum{chenMultireferenceDensityFunctional2017}.
 The reference MR-ccCA values were taken from Ref.\citenum{jiangEmpiricalCorrectionNondynamical2012}.
 For excitation energies, the cc-pVTZ basis set was used for LiH and Ca, the aug-cc-pVDZ basis set was used for $\text{C}_{2}\text{H}_{4}$, and the aug-cc-pTVZ basis set was used for remaining systems.
 Geometries of BH, $\text{CH}^{+}$, CO and $\text{C}_{2}\text{H}_{4}$ were taken from Ref.\citenum{chenMultireferenceDensityFunctional2017}.
 The geometry of $\text{H}_{2}$O was taken from CORE65 set\cite{golzeAccurateAbsoluteRelative2020}.
 The geometry of LiH was optimized at the CCSD level with cc-pVTZ basis set.
 The reference value of LiH was obtained from EOM-CCSD with the cc-pVTZ basis set.
 The reference value of $\text{H}_{2}$O was taken from Ref.\citenum{hoyerMulticonfigurationPairDensityFunctional2016}.
-Reference values of remaining systems were taken from Ref.\citenum{chenMultireferenceDensityFunctional2017}. ppTDA@DFA, ppTDA@RS-DFA, post-ppTDA@DFA and post-ppTDA@RS-DFA calculations were performed with QM4D, KS-DFT, CCSD and EOM-CCSD calculations were performed with GAUSSIAN16 A.03 software\cite{g16}.
+Reference values of remaining systems were taken from Ref.\citenum{chenMultireferenceDensityFunctional2017}. ppTDA@DFA, ppTDA@RS-DFA, post-SCF-ppTDA@DFA and post-SCF-ppTDA@RS-DFA calculations were performed with QM4D, KS-DFT, CCSD, TDDFT and EOM-CCSD calculations were performed with GAUSSIAN16 A.03 software\cite{g16}.
 QM4D uses Cartesian basis sets and the resolution of identity (RI) technique\cite{weigendAccurateCoulombfittingBasis2006,renResolutionofidentityApproachHartree2012,eichkornAuxiliaryBasisSets1995} to compute two-electron integrals in multireference DFT calculations.
 All basis sets were taken from the Basis Set Exchange\cite{fellerRoleDatabasesSupport1996,pressNumericalRecipes2nd1992,schuchardtBasisSetExchange2007}.